Sborzov456/doomer-doodle-jump/README.md

   * `const float LEVELS_CHANGE_SPEED`: the rate at which the difficulty of the game will increase;
   * `const float MAX_LEVEL_SCORE`: score limit at which the difficulty of the game will stop increasing;

-## :pushpin: Run Without Сompilation
+## :pushpin: Run Without Сompilation:
   1. **Follow the link below to [Google Disk](https://drive.google.com/drive/folders/15RAKZuXRAXLoUJRMtCb7S19sK4udE6dN?usp=sharing);**
   2. **Download the _DoomerDoodle.rar_ file from there;**
   3. **Unzip the archive (Password: 123);**